FeaturedHome Improvement

 The Fixtures

-The sole stipulation for putting fixtures is sufficient space for people to access them.
-For instance, the center of a toilet should be 15 inches from a wall or vanity on all sides.
+The only requirement for fixture placement is allowing adequate space for user access.
+For example, the center of a toilet should be at least 15 inches away from any side wall or obstacle to meet standard ergonomic guidelines and ensure comfort. vanity

 Abdul Rehman